Sustainable Ways to Manage Stormwater

 Why is Green Infrastructure Important for Managing Stormwater?

-Green infrastructure encompasses a variety of water management practices, such as planted verges, bioretention pits, swales and other measures that capture, filter, and reduce stormwater.
+In urban settings, green infrastructure encompasses a variety of water management practices, such as treepits, planted verges, bioretention pits, swales and other measures that capture, filter, and reuse stormwater.
 Essentially, green infrastructure replicates natural hydrological processes using soil and plants to slow down, recycle and clean stormwater runoff.

 Green WSUD stormwater mangement